-Blair Valley refers to an secluded area that encompasses two valleys, Blair Valley and Little Blair, located in the westerm side of Anza Borrego Desert State Park.
-The two valleys are surrounded by mountains and seperated in part by a ridgeline that runs between them.
+Blair Valley refers to a secluded area that encompasses two valleys, Blair Valley and Little Blair Valley, located on the western side of Anza Borrego Desert State Park.
+The two valleys are surrounded by mountains and separated in part by a ridgeline that runs between them.

-These valleys, situated at an elevation of around 2500 feet, offer interesting hiking, primitive camping and a network of sandy dirt roads for exploring.
+These valleys, situated at an elevation of around 2500 feet, offer interesting hiking, primitive camping, and a network of sandy dirt roads for exploring.
 The Kumeyaay, also known as Tipai-Ipai, a tribe of Indigenous peoples, inhabited this area thousands of years ago.
 Evidence of their life in this desert still exists in the form of pictographs and morteros, grooves in rocks where they ground food, medicines, and paint.

 The Blair Valley area offers a single managed primitive campground, as well as dispersed camping in both Blair Valley and Little Blair Valley.

 Blair Valley Primitive Campground, managed by California state parks, is a great base for exploring the area.
 The campground is situated at an elevation of about 2,500 feet (GPS: 33.033037, -116.399311), off Highway S-2, down Little Blair Valley Road (take the southernmost of the roads two entrances from the S2).
 The campground offers dispersed camping and a single vaulted toilet.

 The valleys also offer dispersed camping, with many people opting to camp near the ridge that runs between them.
 There are pullouts all along the ridge in both Blair Valley and Little Blair Valley.
 These tend to fill up on busy weekends, but you can also camp in other parts of the valleys along the dirt roads.